redox-os/website/content/news/this-month-240930.md

 ## QEMU Port

-Jeremy updated the QEMU updates to the latest version and is working on the remaining bugs.
+Jeremy updated the QEMU patches to the latest version and is working on the remaining bugs.

 QEMU can be ported soon.